 Due to the opaque nature of Chinese statistics and record keeping, it is very difficult for outsiders to ascertain the exact number of Tibetan political prisoners held by China.
-The Tibetan Center for Human Rights and Democracy political prisoner database contains 2,059, while the Congressional-Executive Commission on China counted 650 in their 2016 Annual Report.
+The Tibetan Center for Human Rights and Democracy political prisoner database contains 2,059, while the 2021 State Department Human Rights Report lists a range of anywhere between 500 to 2,000 Tibetan political prisoners currently in detention.
 The prisoners listed below are frequently included in the International Campaign for Tibet’s advocacy work.

 Tibetan political prisoners endure harsh prison conditions, including torture, deprivation of food and sleep, and long periods in isolation cells.
 Tibetan political prisoners are frequently convicted of “crimes” relating to peaceful political activities, and for simply exercising their fundamental human rights.
 In the current political climate imposed by Chinese authorities, even the most mild expressions of Tibetan cultural or religious identity can be punished by torture and arrest.